fix8mt/uri/README.md

 - If you need to store the source URI but wish to avoid using dynamic memory, use `uri_static` (for example for including in another container).
 This ensures a single allocation for the entire object.
 For most purposes (and excluding edits) a statically stored URI is the most efficient storage option.
-This is also suitable for storage in other containers.
 Be aware that the template parameter `sz` must be large enough for any URI you wish to store and of course objects created with different templated sizes will be different types.

 - The `factory` and `edit` have more copying although even these still use `std::string_view` where possible with actual copying of strings or sub-strings occurring